Fuji 29 and 35 models

 The First Fuji 29 FRV Model (model 29-1)

 I noted in my earlier article on the Fuji .099 models that the very first Fuji product was a sandcast crankshaft front rotary valve (FRV) .29 cuin. glow-plug model.
 An example of this first Fuji .29 design is illustrated here.
 This engine was released in early 1949.
 It seems to have had a relatively short production life, hence being an extremely rare engine today, even in its native Japan.
-I'm very lucky indeed to have acquired this example.
+I'm very lucky indeed to have acquired this fine example.

 The identification of this variant as the first Fuji 29 model is entirely unsupported by any available documentation in the English language.
 However, its identification is beyond dispute, since several illustrations exist in the form of Japanese language Fuji advertisements and Japanese modelling media articles about the Fuji range.
 These clearly depict the engine which I have chosen to designate the Fuji 29-1.